IBBY UK Chair’s Report April 2016 – end March 2017

 1. Promoting the work of IBBY and international links

 IBBY produces a number of resources lists based on nominations from its 80 plus member countries.
-These are, therefore, key guides to children’s publishing around the world.
+These are, therefore, key guides to children’s publishing around the world and are all available on the IBBY website.
 Most notable of these are the biennial Honour List and the Outstanding Books for Children with Disabilities List.

-Another international list that we are involved in is the Silent Books Collection, now in its second edition.
+Another international list that we are involved in is the Silent Books Collection, now in its third edition.
 This is a collection of wordless picture books sponsored by IBBY Italia with the specific intention of using them with refugee communities in Lampedusa.
-There is also a travelling exhibition of the books, which is booked for the UK in 2017.
-When we came to do the nominations for the second edition, we were surprised by the lack of wordless picture books published in the UK during the nomination period.
-Most of the titles we considered were bought in from publishers outside the UK and therefore eligible for nomination by other IBBY member countries.
-We put forward one title for inclusion:
+There is also a travelling exhibition of the books, which will be in the UK from June 2017.
+We are pleased to say that there was much more choice for UK nominations to the latest list and we have put forward the following books:

 IBBY Congress 2016, New Zealand